With that amount of knowledge and background we wanted to get his take on what’s working, and why WordPress is such a good choice for many.

 These paid plugins can be obtained through either a one-time purchase or an annual licensing fee.
 Generally, the cost for these plugins is quite reasonable, typically averaging around $100 per year.

-For e-commerce sites with more complex integrations, the cost of plugins may be slightly higher, averaging around $500 per year.
-But, the additional investment ensures the website is equipped with the necessary features and functionalities to support the business’s online transactions and customer experience.
+For e-commerce sites with more complex integrations, the cost of plugins may be slightly higher, averaging around $500 per year, but, the additional investment ensures the website is equipped with the necessary features and functionalities to support the business’s online transactions and customer experience.

 Let me give you a scenario.
 Let’s say you were opening a business and you wanted to build a WordPress site, but you’re a busy guy and don’t want to build it yourself.
 What are the questions you would ask a developer to make sure you’re getting the right team for the project?

 When looking to hire a developer for my WordPress website, I’d begin by inquiring about their approach to building the site.
 Are they leaning towards using a theme builder or creating a custom theme from scratch?
-I would also be curious about the editing experience for content updates, so I’d ask for a demo walk-through to see how user-friendly it is.
+I would also be curious about the editing experience for content updates, so I’d ask for a demo walk-through to see how user-friendly it is.Additionally, it’s essential to discuss the estimated costs of any plugins they plan to incorporate into the website.
+Understanding the potential expenses related to plugins can help me assess the overall budget for the project and make informed decisions about which functionalities are essential for my website.

 You should also inquire about the ownership of the website’s code and its portability.
 So, I would ask the developer: “Do I own the code to the website, and will I have the freedom to move it to another hosting provider if needed?
 Is there a code repository being used to track changes and updates to the website’s code?”